Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 #### Q: How can I imrpove SEO if I can't change the server settings?

 SEO-friendly URLs require changes on the server to enable them.
-If you don't have access to those settings, please see the [query-based URL schema](https://developers.ecwid.com/api-documentation/seo#query-based-urls) below.
+If you don't have access to those settings, please see the **Query-based clean URLs** above.

 ### Canonical URLs